sveltejs/svelte/packages/svelte/messages/compile-warnings/template.md

 In Svelte 5 this is no longer true — if `X` changes, `<X>` re-renders.

-In some cases `<object.property>` syntax can be used as a replacement; lowercase property access is recognized as a component in Svelte 5.
+In some cases `<object.property>` syntax can be used as a replacement; a lowercased variable with property access is recognized as a component in Svelte 5.

 For complex component resolution logic, an intermediary, capitalized variable may be necessary.
 E.g. in places where `@const` can be used: